pedroelbanquero/shell-eos/README.md

 `python3 payloads/shell-eos.py eosaccountname accountmaster`

-*account master if who the bot just obey
+*account master is who the bot obey

 Send to a EOS address command line to execute orders